Migacz85/database-app/README.md

 ## UX

-## User Stories / Automated tests
+## User Stories

-As a user: </br>
+As a user:
-- I want to log in to the site so I can have access to site </br>
+- I want to log in to the site so I can have access to site
-- Before I'm logging in to the site I want to be informed that I am not logged in so I know in what state site is</br>
+- Before I'm logging in to the site I want to be informed that I am not logged in so I know in what state site is
-- Before I'm logging in to the site I want to have in options: Login, Signup, Home so I know what options i have</br>
+- Before I'm logging in to the site I want to have in options: Login, Signup, Home so I know what options i have
-- After I'm logging in to the site I want to have options: Home, Add Recipe, Statistics, Logout - So I can perform this actions</br>
+- After I'm logging in to the site I want to have options: Home, Add Recipe, Statistics, Logout - So I can perform this actions
 - When I'm visisting website (not logged) I want to see recipes others peoples so I can scroll and read them
 - When I'm visisting website (not logged and logged) I want to have option to filter recipes by type, allergens and cooking time
+- As a user I want to have search input, so I can write a sentence or words that I'm interested in and page will return what I'm looking for
+- As a user I expect to have a "plus" button close to search input, so after clicking it I can filter search result by type of recipe, exclude those with allergens or choose range of cooking time
+- When I'm using advanced search filter and selecting items I want them to be sumbited immediatelly so I can see results instantly
-- When I'm using filter and selecting items after submiting I want them to be still selected
+- When I'm using advanced search filter and selecting items after submiting I want them to be still selected so I don't need to pass them again after page refresh
-- When I'm using filter and selecting item, I want see instantly in choosing box that this item was selected.
+- When I'm using advanced search filter after selecting item, I want see instantly in choosing box that this item was selected with different color so it visualy indicate me that is turned on
+- Close to search filter I want to have star Icon that after clicking will turn yellow and show me all recepies I like so I can back to interesting content more quickly

+- When I'm using advanced search filter I want to have tooltips that after hovering on them will display more information what for button is so I can learn more quickly and understand better how app is behaving
+- When I'm visiting home page only 10 recipes are displayed, bellow the last one I have button load more that after clicking will load extra 10 recipes

-As a administrator:</br>
+As a administrator:
-- I want pages with adding recipe and stats to be available only for logged users so only user with account can create recipe</br>
+- I want pages with adding recipe and stats to be available only for logged users so only user with account can create recipe

 ## Technologies Used: